CartoDB/cartodb/src/api/v4/README.md

     - `Formula`: Constructor to build a Formula dataview

-- `carto.EVENTS` : Enum with the events available in the client.
+- `carto.events` : Enum with the events available in the client.
-- `carto.OPERATION` : Enum with the operations available.
+- `carto.operation` : Enum with the operations available.
-- `carto.dataview.STATUS` : Enum with the dataview statuses available.
+- `carto.dataview.status` : Enum with the dataview statuses available.

 ## Usage